rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

    easily ported to any of the others because their APIs are either too complex, undocumented, or are structurally inaccesible.

-1. **Imperative paradigm** - projects like IPyWidgets and Bokeh have not embraced the same declarative design principles pioneered by front-end developers.
+1. **Imperative paradigm** - IPyWidgets and Bokeh have not embraced the same declarative design principles pioneered by front-end developers.

 1. **Limited layouts** - At their initial inception, the developers of these libraries were driven by the visualization needs of data scientists so the ability to create